 The Company has appointed Vladimir Mitnovetski as Chief Operating Officer and Director of the Board of the company by way of an Executive Service Agreement (ESA).
 The ESA is dated 1 September 2014.
 The appointment of Mr Mitnovetski is for an unspecified time.
 Either the company or Mr Mitnovetski may terminate the ESA with 3 months' notice.
-The remuneration payable to Mr Mitnovetski will be paid a performance based salary of the higher amount of either: (i) \$50,000; or (ii) 5% of Net Profit in the month subject to the Company achieving a monthly Net Profit Margin of 2.5% in a calendar quarter plus superannuation.
-Superannuation is uncapped and payable at 9.5% on total of base and performance payments at 9.5%.
+The remuneration payable to Mr Mitnovetski will be a performance based salary of the higher amount of either: (i) \$50,000; or (ii) 5% of Net Profit in the month for the first quarter of FY16, and 4% of Net Profit in the month effective from 01 April 2016 as per ESA amendment from that date.
+Profit bonus is subject to the Company achieving a monthly Net Profit Margin of 2.5% in a calendar quarter.
+Superannuation is uncapped and payable on total of base and performance payments at 9.5%.
 The ESA also contains a number of post-termination restraints.

-Executive Service Agreement for Mary Stojcevski The company has appointed Mary Stojcevski as Chief Financial Officer and Director of the Board of the company by way of an Executive Service Agreement (ESA).
+Executive Service Agreement for Mary Stojcevski

+The company has appointed Mary Stojcevski as Chief Financial Officer and Director of the Board of the company by way of an Executive Service Agreement (ESA).
 The ESA is dated 25 October 2010.
 The ESA confirms Ms Stojcevski's continuous service with the company for all purposes commenced from 31 August 2010.
 The appointment of Ms Stojcevski is for an unspecified time.
 Either the company or Ms Stojcevski may terminate the ESA with 3 months' notice.
 The remuneration payable to Ms Stojcevski comprises of a base remuneration of \$200,000 per annum.
 Ms Stojcevski is also entitled to a performance bonus equal to 1.5% of the company's net profit before tax.
 This is subject to net profit margin before tax not being less than 2.5%, unless otherwise agreed.
 Superannuation is uncapped and payable at 9.5% on total of base and performance payments.
 The ESA also contains a number of post-termination restraints.

-Executive Service Agreement for Michael Demetre The Company has appointed Michael Demetre as Logistics Director and Director of the Board of the company by way of an Executive Service Agreement (ESA).
+Executive Service Agreement for Michael Demetre

+The Company has appointed Michael Demetre as Logistics Director and Director of the Board of the company by way of an Executive Service Agreement (ESA).
 The ESA is dated 25 October 2010.
 The ESA confirms Mr Demetre's continuous service with the company for all purposes commenced from 21 September 2010.
 The appointment of Mr Demetre is for an unspecified time.
 Either the company or Mr Demetre may terminate the ESA with 3 months' notice.
 The remuneration payable to Mr Demetre comprises a base remuneration of \$225,000 per annum.
 Mr Demetre is also entitled to a performance bonus equal to 1% of the Company's net profit before tax.
 This is subject to net profit margin before tax not being less than 2.5%, unless otherwise agreed.
 Superannuation is uncapped and payable at 9.5% on total of base and performance payments.
 The ESA also contains a number of post-termination restraints.